visit/citybreak-online-doc/_includes/widgets.md

     }, false);
  </script>
 ```
 Activity & merchandise product booking widget - load one per page. (you can load multipe products in one script if needed.)
+(NOTE: will be replace in the near future)

 | Parameter       |type  | Example value  | Description                                                                             |
 |-----------------|------|----------------|-----------------------------------------------------------------------------------------|